 This important environmental segment of the Great Depression era has remained largely unexplored.
 Through archival research, contemporary mapping, and aerial photography, Sarah Thomas Karle and David Karle shed new light on this important environmental precedent and offer a narrative about a forgotten landscape at risk of being destroyed.
 In Conserving the Dust Bowl, the authors propose that current-day policymakers, environmental designers, and grassroots activists will be inspired by Roosevelt’s bold initiative to seek solutions for the national environmental challenges of our time that are as bold, imaginative, and innovative as the programs of Roosevelt’s New Deal.

-Sarah Thomas Karle, recipient of the Norman T. Newton Prize from the Harvard Graduate School of Design, is an assistant professor of landscape architecture at the University of Nebraska, Lincoln.
+Sarah Thomas Karle, recipient of the Norman T. Newton Prize from the Harvard Graduate School of Design, is an associate professor of landscape architecture at the University of Nebraska, Lincoln.

 David Karle, associate professor of architecture at the Taubman College of Architecture and Urban Planning at the University of Michigan.